 It also has a number of medicinal uses in folk medicine and can be grown as a groundcover in a woodland setting.

-Maranta arundinacea attains a height and spread of about three feet.
+Maranta arundinacea attains a height and spread of about 3′ feet.

 Bermuda Arrowroot produces pairs of tiny white flowers atop long, slim stems throughout the spring and summer.
 The small blooms look rather like those of a gloxinia and are very attractive to pollinators.

-The leaves of West Indian Arrowroot are unusual in the Marantaceae family of plants in that they are lance shaped and solid green.
+The leaves of West Indian Arrowroot are unusual in the Marantaceae family of plants in that they are lance-shaped and solid green with silver band.